fabio-miranda/fabio-miranda.github.io/courses/cs594-fall-2021/cs594-fall-2021-syllabus.md

   - Due weeks 15 and 16 (presentations) and week 16 (final report).

 #### Late Days
-Late submissions will be penalized at a deduction rate of 20% per day (after 5 days you will have a maximum grade of zero).
-You can use five late-day points during the semester to make up for that; each late-day point extends an assignment deadline by one day.
+Late submissions will be penalized at a deduction rate of 20% per day (after 5 days the submission will have a maximum grade of zero).
+The student can use five late-day points during the semester to make up for that; each late-day point extends an assignment deadline by one day.

 ***